huaxuyu/masscubedocs/content/docs/api/alignment.md

 weight: 1
 ---

+## Overview

 This module provides functionality for aligning metabolic features from different samples in mass spectrometry data.
-Isotopes and in-source fragments are not considered in the alignment process.

-## Overview

-The main components of this module include:

-- **Feature Alignment**: Align features across different samples, considering parameters like m/z tolerance and retention time tolerance.
+- **Feature alignment**: Align features across different samples, considering parameters like m/z tolerance and retention time tolerance.
-- **Gap Filling**: Fill in missing features across aligned samples using various strategies.
+- **Gap filling**: Fill in missing features across aligned samples using various strategies.
+- **Merge features**: Clean feature table by merging features with almost the same m/z and retention time.
-- **Retention Time Correction**: Correct retention times to align features more accurately.
+- **Retention time correction**: Correct retention times to align features more accurately.
-- **Output**: Save the aligned features to a file.
+- **Output feature table**: Save the aligned features to a file.

 ---